-Your lawyer at Gorman Malarcik Pierce will advise you when it is the right time to file, and how to prepare for the hearing, so that the court is more likely to rule in your favor.
-At Gorman Malarcik Pierce, we have helped many of our clients reinstate their gun rights, so we have the knowledge and experience to guide you
+Your lawyer at Malarcik Pierce Munyer Will will advise you when it is the right time to file, and how to prepare for the hearing, so that the court is more likely to rule in your favor.
+At Malarcik Pierce Munyer Will, we have helped many of our clients reinstate their gun rights, so we have the knowledge and experience to guide you

 Losing your gun rights as the result of a criminal conviction is a serious matter: it can affect your safety, your family life, and your freedom.

 The court process can be intimidating and the stakes are high.
 The sooner you have a knowledgeable and experienced lawyer working for you, the more likely you will have a good result.